MicrosoftDocs/windows-itpro-docs/windows/security/identity-protection/passwordless-experience.md

   >Users can reset their password using <kbd>CTRL</kbd>+<kbd>ALT</kbd>+<kbd>DEL</kbd> > **Manage your account**

 Passwordless experience doesn't affect the initial sign-in experience and local accounts.
 It only applies to subsequent sign-ins for Microsoft Entra ID accounts.
 It also doesn't prevent a user from signing in with a password when using the *Other user* option in the lock screen.\
 The password credential provider is hidden only for the last signed in user who signed in with strong credentials.
-Passwordless experience is not about preventing users from using passwords, rather to guide and educate them to avoid using passwords.
+Passwordless experience is not about preventing users from using passwords, rather to guide and educate them to not use passwords.

 This article explains how to enable Passwordless experience and describes the user experiences.

 >[!TIP]
 > To achieve passwordless sign-in from the first sign-in, use the Web sign-in feature.
-For more information, read [Article to complete](https://learn.microsoft.com).
+For more information about Web sign-in, see [Article to complete](https://learn.microsoft.com).

 ## System requirements

-To enable Passwordless experience, the devices must meet the following requirements:
+Passwordless experience has the following requirements:

 - Windows 11, version 22H2 with [KB5030310][KB-1] or later
 - Microsoft Entra ID joined